 - Requirement of employers to have workers compensation insurance

-Do employment laws apply to interns?
+Do employment laws apply to interns or volunteers?

 KEY LAWS TO KNOW FOR EMPLOYEES IN CALIFORNIA

 1. Minimum Wage

 Throughout the city of LA, Santa Monica, Pasadena, Malibu, and unincorporated L.A.
 County, minimum wage is currently $12/hr for employers with 26 employees or more, and $10.50/hr for employers with 25 employees or fewer.
 This will increase to $15/hr by 2020.

 In West Hollywood, minimum wage is currently $12/hr for employers with 26 employees or more (except non profits).
 For employers with 25 employees or fewer, and for non profits, minimum wage is currently $10/hr, but this will increase to $12/hr in 2018.